 return values of those members.

-Two examples of member functions of the struct
+Two examples of member functions of the struct Person are shown

 below:

-only up to 79 characters from its argument to the data member name
+only up to 79 characters from its argument to the data member name,

 thereby avoiding a buffer overflow.